ramamohanD/RepData_PeerAssessment1/PA1_template.md

 ##      10766        126      11352      12116      13294      15420
 ```

-Make a histogram of the total number of steps taken each day and Calculate and report the mean and median total number of steps taken per day.
+`Make a histogram of the total number of steps taken each day and Calculate and report the mean and median total number of steps taken per day.
 Do these values differ from the estimates from the first part of the assignment?
-What is the impact of imputing missing data on the estimates of the total daily number of steps?
+What is the impact of imputing missing data on the estimates of the total daily number of steps?`

+Now, using the completed data set with filled values, the total steps per day are again summed up and the mean and median are determined.

 ```r